Take the quiz

-Approximately one cat in every 200 develops diabetes and, according to experts, that number is expected to increase.
-Diabetes has been diagnosed in cats of all ages, genders and breeds.
-It frequently affects older cats, especially neutered males.
+Anywhere between 1 in 100 to 1 in 500 cats develops diabetes,1 and according to experts, those numbers are expected to increase.
+Diabetes has been diagnosed in cats of all ages, both sexes (intact and neutered), and all breeds.
+It more frequently affects older cats, especially neutered males.

 Experts believe feline diabetes results from several different factors.
 Key risk factors for diabetes in cats include: